phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Are any significant chunks of code duplicated?
 This will be checked manually as well as with https://github.com/danielstjules/jsinspect
 - [ ] Is there anything that should be generalized and migrated to common code?
 - [ ] Are there any TODO or FIXME comments in the code?
 They should be addressed or promoted to GitHub issues.
+- [ ] Does each new common code user interface component that was developed for this sim call `Tandem.validateOptions` immediately after the options are extended in the constructor?
+See https://github.com/phetsims/phet-io/issues/77

 **Performance, Usability**